Adallcode/FilmWeb/README.md

 In the right side the user can search for a specific film just entering the film's title.

-Technology used here: Python, Flask framework, MySQL, OMDb Api, HTML and CSS.
+Technologies used here: Python, flask framework, MySQL, OMDb API, HTML and CSS.